 This one-hour class is designed to enhance your child’s motor, listening, social skills as well as balance, co-ordination and strength through fun gymnastics oriented activities (an adult is expected to actively participate with their child).
 This class is offered to children from 18 months old to 3 1/2 years old.

 This one-hour class is the introduction to basic gymnastics skills with 3 levels to achieve.
-The Pre-School British Gymnastics Proficiency Resources and Awards scheme is designed by professionals from the sport of gymnastics and the world of education for use in pre-school environments.
+The Pre-School Proficiency Resources and Awards scheme is designed by professionals from the sport of gymnastics and the world of education for use in pre-school environments.
 Activities include tumbling, low bar, floor beam, high beam, trampoline and motor skills.
 This class is offered to children aged 3 1/2 years old to school age and is a beneficial class for a great transition from pre-school with parent to the after school gymnastics classes.

 General Gymnastics (Girls/Boys)

-This one-hour class consists of basic, intermediate and advanced gymnastics skills with 8 levels to achieve.
-They ensure development of core skills such as balance, strength, flexibility and co-ordination and are based on the concept of completing one level of skill before progressing to the next level.
-They provide the gymnast with the motivation of earning rewards for their achievements in the form of certificates, badges and medals once a year (2 awards may be taken at once if appropriate).
+This one-hour class consists of basic, intermediate and advanced gymnastics skills.
+We ensure development of core skills such as balance, strength, flexibility and co-ordination.
+To provide the gymnast with extra motivation, they have the option to earn rewards for their achievements in the form of certificates, badges and medals once a year (2 awards may be taken at once if appropriate).
 Activities include vault, bars, beam (parallel bars - boys) and tumbling.
 This class is offered from school age and up.

 General Competition Groups (Girls & Boys)